projectcalico/calico/calico/reference/architecture/design/l2-interconnect-fabric.md

 possible, this is just an example.

-The logical configuration would then have each compute server would have an address on each plane's subnet, and announce its end points on each subnet.
+The logical configuration would then have each compute server would have an address on each plane's subnet, and announce its endpoints on each subnet.
 If ECMP is then turned on, the compute servers would distribute the load across all planes.

 If a plane were to fail (say due to a spanning tree failure), then only that one plane would fail.
 The remaining planes would stay running.

+#### Footnotes

+#### Note 1

-[^1]: In this document (and in all {{site.prodname}} documents) we tend to use the
-    terms *end point* to refer to a virtual machine, container, appliance, bare metal server, or any other entity that is connected to a {{site.prodname}} network.
-If we are referring to a specific type of end point, we will call that out (such as referring to the behavior of VMs as distinct from containers).
+In this document (and in all {{site.prodname}} documents) we tend to use the term *endpoint* to refer to a virtual machine, container, appliance, bare metal server, or any other entity that is connected to a {{site.prodname}} network.
+If we are referring to a specific type of endpoint, we will call that out (such as referring to the behavior of VMs as distinct from containers).

+#### Note 2

-[^2]: We are using logical switches in this example.
-Physical ToRs could
-    also be used, or a mix of the two (say 2 logical switches hosted on each physical switch).
+We are using logical switches in this example.
+Physical ToRs could also be used, or a mix of the two (say 2 logical switches hosted on each physical switch).

+#### Note 3

-[^3]: We use IPv6 here purely as an example.
-IPv4 would be configured
+We use IPv6 here purely as an example.
+IPv4 would be configured similarly.
-    similarly.
-I welcome your questions, either here on the blog, or via the Project Calico mailing list.